This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Assemble the Mushroom Lasagna:

-• Repeat the process with the remaining noodles, sauce, ricotta, basil, Gruyere and mushrooms for a total of 3 layers.
+• Top with ⅓ of the mushrooms then repeat the process with the remaining noodles, sauce, ricotta, basil, Gruyere and mushrooms for a total of 3 layers.

 • Transfer the baked lasagna from the oven and let it rest for 10 minutes, sprinkle with chopped parsley and serve.